Sheikh-H/Blog/_posts/2025-12-13-thinking-of-studying-coding.md

 W3Schools

-🔗 https://www.w3schools.com - Brilliant for HTML, CSS, and quick references.
+🔗 <a href="https://www.w3schools.com">https://www.w3schools.com</a> - Brilliant for HTML, CSS, and quick references.

 GitHub

-🔗 https://github.com - Explore repositories slowly.
+🔗 <a href="https://github.com">https://github.com</a> - Explore repositories slowly.
 One function at a time.

 Books